 The origin of this cliché is not known for sure.
 However, it is possible to suggest some hypotheses for its emergence, such as the predominance of the dichotomy between the divine and the human in story and in Japanese culture, as we will see below.

-It was believed in the past that the Emperor Showa (昭和天皇 – しょうわてんのう, showa tennou), for example, possessed spiritual powers (for being a direct descendant of the Goddess Amaterasu).
+It was believed in the past that the Emperor showa (昭和天皇 – しょうわてんのう, showa tennou), for example, possessed spiritual powers (for being a direct descendant of the Goddess Amaterasu).
 After the end of the Second World War, the then Emperor (who was called Hirohito) had to speak via radio so that the population would come to see him as an ordinary human, who at that moment would be deprived of his spiritual powers and needed to transmit a ceasefire message for the entire population.
 In the post-war period, the human aspects of Hirohito intensified even more as his most intimate interests, such as his fascination with marine biology and scientific studies in laboratories, were publicized in the media.

 Also, the Japanese samurai themselves, who had a mystical aura that surrounded them, gradually lost the legendary status they had and began to integrate civil society as “ordinary people”, especially after the prohibition of swords during the Meiji Era.

 All these historical references lead us to believe that mangaka tend to use characteristics and remarkable moments of legends, tales and wars to reinterpret and reuse the myth of the “powerful that becomes mediocre” or of the “supernatural that becomes human” in your stories.
-This cultural trait is so striking that we can observe when characters who were once very strong become part of the group of common characters.
+This cultural trait is so striking that we can observe when characters that were once very strong become part of the group of common characters.
 In Naruto and Dragon Ball, characters considered powerful at the beginning of the plot are relegated to the role of ordinary humans at the end of both series.

 What's up?
 Did you like the article?
 So like, comment and share on social media.